ispoljari/blog-app-ci/README.md

+# blog-app

+## Description
+- A simple RESTful API  implemented on a NodeJS server and hosted on Heroku.

+- No frontend code.

-Blog app implemented on a NodeJS server.
-Data is stored in a MongoDB database.
-The API is performing CRUD operations through an ORM layer implemented in mongoose.
+- Data is stored in a MongoDB database hosted on mLAB.

+- The API is performing CRUD operations through an ORM layer implemented in Mongoose.